YB-Joe/ybcho/_pages/introduce.md

 ---
 ## Before I start

-This is my summary of CV/Resume.
+<p>This is my summary of CV/Resume.
 If you want to see it with more details & well-organized version, please contact me via email.
-You can receive it which written by Latex via email😃
+  You can receive it which written by <strong>Latex</strong> via email😃 </p>

 ## YongBaek Cho (Joe)